 - A. Items for Individual Action - Resolution Approving And Authorizing The Execution Of A Lease Agreement, A Ground Lease Agreement And Related Documents And Certificates.
-A representative from Ehlers will present and review the proposal to provide tax-exempt lease-purchase financing for the purchase of an existing property and the building located theron.
-The Board is asked to adopt the Resolution Approving and Authorizing the Execution of A Lease Agreement, A Ground Lease Agreement and Related Documents and Certificates.

-Superintendent's Recommendation: Motion to adopt the Resolution Approving and Authorizing the Execution of A Lease Agreement, A Ground Lease Agreement and Related Documents and Certificates as presented.

-2. Bridgewater Bid Approval.
-There were a total of 60 bids received in 20 categories.
-We did not receive bids for asphalt paving and signage.
-Based on the bids received and the current budget, the Board is asked to allow contracts to be issued to the low bidders as presented at a cost of \$1,545,540, as well as approval for the General Conditions fee of \$185,000, and the Construction Contingency fee of \$30,286.

-Superintendent's Recommendation: Motion to allow contracts to be issued to the low bidders for the Bridgewater Elementary School addition and renovation at a cost of \$1,545,540, the General Conditions fee of \$185,000, and the Construction Contingency fee of \$30,286 as presented.

-3. Gleason Property Purchase Agreement.
-The Board is requested to approve a purchase agreement between Independent School District #659 Northfield Public Schools and Gleason Real Estate Holdings, LLLP.
-This purchase agreement is for 3.49 acres adjacent to "The Shop" at a cost of \$180,000.

-Superintendent's Recommendation: Motion to approve the purchase agreement between Independent School District #659 Northfield Public Schools and Gleason Real Estate Holdings, LLLP for 3.49 acres adjacent to "The Shop" at a cost of \$180,000.
+On a motion by Iverson, seconded by Hardy, the Board approved the proposal to provide tax-exempt lease-purchase financing for the purchase of an existing property and the building located theron, and adopted the Resolution Approving and Authorizing the Execution of A Lease Agreement, A Ground Lease Agreement and Related Documents and Certificates.
+Voting 'yes' was Goerwitz, Hardy, Stratmoen, Quinnell, Baraniak, Iverson, and Pritchard.
+No one voted 'no'.
+Motion carried. - Bridgewater Bid Approval.
+On a motion by Stratmoen, seconded by Goerwitz, the Board unanimously approved contracts to be issued to the low bidders for the Bridgewater Elementary School addition and renovation at a cost of \$1,545,540, the General Conditions fee of \$185,000, and the Construction Contingency fee of \$30,286 as presented. - Gleason Property Purchase Agreement.
+On a motion by Quinnell, seconded by Baraniak, the Board unanimously approved the purchase agreement between Independent School District #659 Northfield Public Schools and Gleason Real Estate Holdings, LLLP for 3.49 acres adjacent to "The Shop" at a cost of \$180,000. - IX.
+Items for Information - A. Construction Update #8.
+Dr. Hillmann provided an update on the District's construction projects which included the Bridgewater bid opening which occurred on May 21, highlights of the project oversight committee meeting on May 28, and a brief update on the Sibley user group meetings.

 IX.
-Items for Information

-A. Construction Update #8.
-Dr. Hillmann will provide an update on the District's construction projects.

-X. Future Meetings
+Future Meetings

-- A. Monday, June 10, 2019, 7:00 PM, Regular Board Meeting, NHS Media Center - B. Monday, July 8, 2019, 7:00 PM, Regular Board Meeting, NHS Media Center - C. Monday, August 12, 2019, 7:00 PM, Regular Board Meeting, NHS Media Center
+- A. Monday, June 10, 2019, 7:00 PM, Regular Board Meeting, NHS Media Center - B. Monday, July 8, 2019, 7:00 PM, Regular Board Meeting, NHS Media Center - C. Monday, August 12, 2019, 7:00 PM, Regular Board Meeting, NHS Media Center - X. Adjournment

-XI.
-Adjournment